Daku Balay: Top floor

+Influences

-More fascinating about Daku Balay than its architecture and interiors is the fact that its creator had never travelled outside of the Philippines.
-There is no record of foreign travel by the patriarch.
+Despite the international influence visible in the house, there is no record of foreign travel by Villanueva.
 He frequently visited Manila, however, and was in step with the art deco architecture that was the rave in the 1930s and burgeoning throughout the city at that time.
 Bringing his vision to Bacolod was a bold step, and more so by the fact that Daku Balay was built entirely from local materials.

+World War II

 During World War II, Bacolod was occupied by the Japanese forces on May 21, 1942.
 Lieutenant General Takeshi Kawano Kono, the Japanese commanding officer of the 77th Infantry Brigade, 102nd Division, seized the home of Don Generoso Villanueva—which served as the "seat of power" (occupational headquarters for the Japanese Forces in Negros and all of the Central Visayan region of the Philippines) and being the tallest building in the city served as the watchtower of the city.
 The home of Don Generoso was lived in by Lt General Kono throughout the duration of the war and also served as his office.
 The city was liberated by joint Filipino and American forces on May 29, 1945.
 It took time to rebuild the city after liberation.
 However, upon the orders of Lt General Kono, the home of Don Generoso was saved from destruction by the retreating Japanese forces.
 Upon the invasion of the American forces, the withdrawal of the Japanese army into the mountains and the temporary occupation of Bacolod by the US armed forces, the house of Don Generoso was then occupied by Major General Rapp Brush, commander of the 40th Infantry Division, known as the "Sun Burst" Division, for approximately five months.
 Following the departure of the American forces the house was finally reoccupied by Don Generoso and his family.